 Areas where the company is showing leadership

-- Shifting to the use of only FSC mixed fibre inputs.
-Developing partnerships and testing new innovative materials with Next Generation partners.
+- Continues to develop partnerships and test new innovative materials with Next Generation partners.

 - The company has supported conservation solutions and the ForestMapper tool.